A full investment in the process will yield the greatest dividends.

 "Does going to therapy mean I have failed in my relationship?"
 No, quite the opposite.
 You wouldn't feel a failure to visit a mechanic for a broken car or an accountant to help with your financial issues, yet most people are not taught how to fix a relationship or how to make it work.
 Getting relationship help is the most sensible thing you can do, and the sooner you do it the better.

 "I know people who went to couples therapy and ended up getting divorced.
 How do I know this won't happen to me?"
-I know it's a very natural fear for people who come to couples counselling that they are there for the other partner to dump them.
+It's a very natural fear for people who come to couples counselling that they are there for the other partner to dump them.
 Of course, I can't promise anything but I can say that I have had more couples stay together and work it out than I have had split up.

 "How can talking about your problems change anything?"
 The golden question.
 For a start, couples counselling offers an equal playing field for each person to be heard, something that might not be happening at home!
 Secondly, I will help you see (or hear) things that you would otherwise be oblivious to.
 Finally, the way I do therapy isn't all talking: I have some interactive exercises that help you shift beyond 'just talking' to really understanding what's going on.

 "We tried couples counselling before and it really didn't make a difference.
 How will this be any different?"
 If you had a bad hair cut, would you give up cutting your hair or would you keep looking for a skilled stylist who understood what you wanted?
-Sometimes it a matter of finding a therapist who gets you as a couple and can cut through the BS and help you really see and do what you need to.
+Sometimes it is a matter of finding a therapist who gets you as a couple and can cut through the BS and help you really see and do what you need to.

 As with any therapeutic endeavor, couples counselling is best approached as a collaborative event between the couple and the therapist.
 At the lower part of this page is an article on getting the most out of couples therapy, but first let's cover a few important points.